 We are at a crossroads in our understanding of health, which I believe will take us to a time where more people will realize better health and enjoy a long and productive life.
 Can our understanding of “healthy” form a basis for constructing health promotion and disease prevention efforts?
 After all, it is better to determine a patient at risk for a stroke than for s/he to have one and offer therapy afterward.

-Although many doctors already see patients with behavior challenges in their clinics, those who continue to smoke or harm themselves do not want to change.
+Although many doctors already see patients with behavior challenges in their clinics, those who continue to smoke or harm themselves and want to change are competing with the brain’s safety net.
+They simply cannot stop because the brain does not want to.
 We already know that our current health system is “problem-focused” and limited in scope since addressing disease is a palliative effort compared to preventing it and assisting in behavior change.
-Pharmaceutical companies still spend millions of dollars on research and earn millions more on depression, diabetes, heart failure, and erectile dysfunction treatments.
+Pharmaceutical companies spend millions on research toward developing more medications that treat depression, diabetes, heart failure, and erectile dysfunction – all for treating conditions that result from behaviors.

 What is healthy, and how do you know it when you see it?